 He published a five hundred-page book of scripture, organized a new religion, dictated more than a hundred revelations, founded at least three cities, built one temple and began others, and revealed a remarkable theological framework that both expanded and contradicted Christian thinking of the era.

 Of all of these endeavors, establishing the practice of plural marriage has been the most controversial.
-In the years following his death, both critics and believers alike have questioned his reasons for practicing polygamy.
+In the years following Joseph’s death, both critics and believers alike have questioned his reasons for practicing polygamy.

 A Reluctant Polygamist?